-Trump set to hold campaign-style rally in Phoenix
+Trump set to hold campaign rally in Phoenix

 Trump's arrival at the Phoenix Convention Center will be greeted by mass protests from progressive and anti-bigotry groups.

-Democrats in Arizona, including Phoenix Mayor Greg Stanton, are lambasting Trump for even visiting the state -- particularly for a campaign-style rally.
+Democrats in Arizona, including Phoenix Mayor Greg Stanton, are lambasting Trump for even visiting the state -- particularly for a campaign rally.

 Trump's unpredictable and bombastic style "makes us worry that he will come here and make things worse, not better," said Rep. Ruben Gallego, an Arizona Democrat.